lvanschilfgaarde/lordcephei.github.io/pages/lmto_asa_doc.md

 non-equilibrium Keldysh formulation of the ASA hamiltonian of the theory described in [this paper](http://link.aps.org/doi/10.1103/PhysRevB.71.195422).

+In more detail, the system is divided up into three regions, two contacts and a central device region.
+The two contact regions are taken to extend to infinity in the third dimension.
+The device region is divided up into a series of layers where only nearest neighbor interactions between layers are considered.
+Green’s function approaches are a natural choice for transport calculations since the information on the contacts can be incorporated into the Hamiltonian for the device region through an additional self energy term. **lmpg**{: style="color: blue"} has been used to examine transport in devices ranging from magnetic tunnel junctions to atomic point contacts.

 ### _Structure of the ASA_

-Augmented-wave methods consist of an ``atomic'' part that solves for the partial waves on a numerical mesh inside augmentation spheres and makes the relevant matrix elements needed, e.g. for the hamiltonian or some other property (e.g. optics) and a ``band'' part, that diagonalizes the secular matrix of the hamiltonian made by the augmented envelope functions.
+Augmented-wave methods consist of an ``atomic'' part that solves for the partial waves on a numerical mesh inside augmentation spheres and makes the relevant matrix elements needed, e.g. for the hamiltonian or some other property (e.g. optics) and a "crystal" part, that diagonalizes the secular matrix of the hamiltonian made by the augmented envelope functions.

-In the ASA, the output of the band part are "potential parameters."
+In the ASA, the output of the crystal part are "potential parameters."
 The atomic part takes as input the density (in the present package moments $$Q_0$$, $$Q_1$$, and $$Q_2$$ of the density, are sufficient, as described below) and generates a small set of parameters